IQSS/dataverse/doc/sphinx-guides/source/developers/tools.rst

 From the root of the git repo (where the ``Vagrantfile`` is), run ``vagrant up`` and eventually you should be able to reach an installation of Dataverse at http://localhost:8888 (the ``forwarded_port`` indicated in the ``Vagrantfile``).

-Please note that running ``vagrant up`` for the first time should run the ``downloads/download.sh`` script for you to download required software such as an application server, Solr, etc. However, these dependencies change over time so it's a place to look if ``vagrant up`` was working but later fails.
+Please note that running ``vagrant up`` for the first time should run the ``downloads/download.sh`` script for you to download required software such as an app server, Solr, etc. However, these dependencies change over time so it's a place to look if ``vagrant up`` was working but later fails.

 On Windows if you see an error like ``/usr/bin/perl^M: bad interpreter`` you might need to run ``dos2unix`` on the installation scripts.